gatsbyjs/gatsby/docs/blog/2018-06-24-investigating-gatsby-build-performance-at-scale/index.md

 In most cases when code changes and all cases when content changes, Gatsby will preserve the cache from your previous build, giving you a warm start.
 The cache is only invalidated in rare instances, for example when the plugin changes.

-Whether you’re able to access the cache from previous builds depends on your CI setup, but many CI providers such as Netlify offer the option of preserving the previous build cache.
+Whether you’re able to access the cache from previous builds depends on your CI setup, but many CI providers offer the option of preserving the previous build cache.

 # Results